rchanou/rchanou.github.io/cost-awareness.md

 However, unlike the previous functions, it potentially mutates the variables passed into it.
 For most applications, mutable state is necessary, but is a likely source of bugs.
 So you might want to make note of what state can be shared among multiple functions, and when that might be mutated.

-This is also where clear, consistent naming conventions help.
-For my own mutating functions, a common prefix I use is "Set".
-For this function, I might prefer a name like SetRefsFromUserInput.
+This is also where consistent naming conventions help.
+For my own mutating functions, I commonly use a `Set` prefix; so for this function, I might prefer a name like `SetRefsFromUserInput`.

-Conversely, you might want a distinct "subword" for globally shared mutable references, such as "Instance" or "Ref".
-(You thought Hungarian notation was dead?
-Nah, it just evolved.)
+Conversely, you could use a "subword" to distinguish globally shared mutable references, such as "Instance" or "Ref".
+(Hungarian notation didn't die, we just evolved it to fill in the remaining holes in our type systems.)

 ```
 func GetCurrentTimeNow() Time